Ex-British officials say Murdoch tabloids hacked them to aid corporate agenda

 Controlling owner Rupert Murdoch has publicly apologized.
 His larger media empire — which includes Fox News, the New York Post and the Wall Street Journal — has paid out more than a billion dollars in handling the claims and legal fees since 2011.

-Now, his British operations are about to pay again — this time to a former senior government official who says his voicemails were hacked not only for scandalous copy, but also as part of an effort to block the company's $15 billion takeover of a huge European broadcaster.
+Now, his British operations have paid again — this time to a former senior government official who says his voicemails were hacked not only for scandalous copy, but also as part of an effort to block the company's $15 billion takeover of a huge European broadcaster.

 Three former senior company executives figure prominently in the allegations, including the current chief of Murdoch's British operations, a top aide to French President Emmanuel Macron, and the incoming publisher of the Washington Post.

-Huhne's attorneys and those for News UK, as Murdoch's British publishing arm is called, are expected to announce in court Tuesday that they have reached a six-figure settlement.
+Huhne's attorneys and those for News UK, as Murdoch's British publishing arm is called, announced in court Tuesday that they have reached a settlement, said to be a "substantial six-figures damages" plus his full legal costs.
 Two other former Cabinet ministers, Vince Cable and Norman Lamb, have lawsuits that are currently scheduled to be tried in court in early 2025.

+In a statement to NPR issued minutes after the settlement became public, News UK rejected Huhne's allegations of a corporate agenda, pointing to the coverage of scandals about the politician that ensued in its tabloid's pages.

+"It is strongly denied that there was any corporate motive or direction to obtain information unlawfully," the statement read.
+"Huhne was a senior politician and stories published were legitimate and in the public interest."

-In a statement to NPR, News UK cites its "unreserved apology" from 2011 and says it is paying financial damages to "those with proper claims."
+In an earlier and more generic statement, the company cites its "unreserved apology" from 2011 and says it is paying financial damages to "those with proper claims."
 It calls this "the tail end of litigation" but says it is effectively saying enough to fresh claims, as "all of these matters are historical, dating back to a period between 1996 and 2012."

+The officials only say they found they were the subject of hacking in the past two years.

 Even so, News UK suggested some more settlements may be in the offing.